 AWS resources such as Elastic Load Balancing, Amazon ElastiCache, Amazon RDS, and Amazon Redshift are provisioned with IP addresses within your VPC.
-Other AWS resources such as Amazon S3 and Amazon DynamoDB are accessible via your VPC’s Internet Gateway, NAT gateways, VPC Endpoints, or Virtual Private Gateway.
+Other AWS resources such as Amazon S3 are accessible via your VPC’s Internet Gateway, NAT gateways, VPC Endpoints, or Virtual Private Gateway.

 Using the built-in security features of Amazon Web Services like Amazon Identity and Access Management (IAM) policies, VPC Endpoint policies, and Amazon EC2 security groups, you can restrict access to your AWS resources to only accept connections or requests that originate from your VPC.
 To limit access to your AWS resources like Amazon S3 buckets, Amazon SNS topics and Amazon SQS queues, you can create IAM policies which limit access to those resources to only the Elastic IP addresses associated with your VPC.
 You can also use VPC Endpoint policies to control access to Amazon S3 from within your VPC.

 Please note the following about Amazon VPC right now: